 I recently did some reading about different forms of attachment styles in relationships.
-I’m fascinated to learn more about myself as part of my ongoing personal development journey, and determined to provide the healthiest version of myself to Annie, my son and the people I care most about.
-Basically, what I’ve learned is that there are 2 attachment styles: Secure and Insecure.
-Like many things, there’s a spectrum and although we can swing like a pendulum between the two, we typically have a primary attachment style, heavily influenced by our upbringing.
+I’m fascinated to learn more about myself as part of my ongoing personal development journey.
+Basically, what I’ve learned is that there are 4 attachment styles: Secure, Anxious, Avoidant and Fearful Avoidant.
+Like many things, there’s a spectrum and although we can swing like a pendulum between them, we typically have a primary attachment style, heavily influenced by our upbringing.
 The goal is to work towards the Secure Attachment Style.
-Unless you had a “perfect childhood” many of us fall into the Insecure model.
-In the insecure model, it breaks down even further into the Avoidant attachment style and the Anxious Attachment style (I’m over simplifying this because there’s variations of the Anxious attachment style as well).
+Unless you had a “perfect childhood” many of us fall into any of the other three models.
+In this blog, I’ll focus on the Anxious Attachment style

-I dug deeper to determine what my attachment style has been in past relationships, determined not to repeat the same pattern in my current relationship with Annie.
+I dug deeper to determine what my attachment style has been in past relationships, determined not to repeat the same patterns down the road.
 Based on a checklist of the behaviors, I fell into the Anxious Attachment Style.
 If you’ve ever felt or thought the following incessantly, you’re likely similar to me: I’m not good enough for this relationship, she’s ignoring me, I need her love and affection, I need others to validate me on social media, she’s going to leave me because I’m boring and unattractive.
 Simply put, the resulting behaviours are: insecurity, neediness, attention-seeking and needing validation.
 I lacked self-esteem and therefore pursued romantic relationships to fill a void that was left open by my caregivers.
 That’s not love.
 That’s pining for another person to fill a gap that I needed to repair on my own.
 (Note: when talking about our caregivers, this is not a situation of blame.
 It’s about understanding traced reasons to repair past wounds.)